Please Select Your Location

 With the right headset and adjustments, using VR with glasses is easy, comfortable, and fun.

 You can absolutely enjoy VR with glasses, and in some cases, you might not need them at all.
-Whether you prefer a headset that accommodates frames (like VIVE Focus Vision or VIVE Pro 2) or want to go glasses-free using diopter dials (like VIVE XR Elite), HTC VIVE has options to fit your vision needs.
+Whether you prefer a headset that accommodates frames (like VIVE Focus Vision) or want to go glasses-free using diopter dials (like VIVE XR Elite), HTC VIVE has options to fit your vision needs.

 Discover our full lineup of headsets and find your perfect fit for immersive, comfortable VR.